Public Health

 4. In each list, start with the databases under CORE (at the top) -- they are the best and most relevant

-5. In addition to the usual major databases such as PubMed, PsycINFO, Sociological Abstracts, Statista, and PolicyMap, there are some interesting specialized databases; for example:
+5. In addition to the usual major databases such as PubMed, PsycINFO, Sociological Abstracts, Statista, and PolicyMap, try some interesting specialized databases; for example:

-• ProQuest U.S. Newsstream -- U.S. "newspapers, newswires, blogs, and news sites," including "coverage of major U.S. newspapers such as The New York Times, the Wall Street Journal, and the Christian Science Monitor."
+- ProQuest U.S. Newsstream"...most recent premium U.S. news content, as well as archives back into the 1980s with top newspapers, newswires, blogs, and news sites.
+Includes coverage of major U.S. newspapers such as The New York Times, the Wall Street Journal, and the Christian Science Monitor.
+Also includes CBS News, 60 MINUTES transcripts & videos from 1997–2014."

 In addition to news, news items can also provide the names of information sources about your topics.